 Keep in mind that any function that changes a mutable object in place returns a None object – not the changed object since there is no need to return an object because the object has been changed by the function.

 Use an await statement for asyncio coroutines and ensure that all routines are nonblocking.

+Be aware of the difference between equality (==) and identity (is) and use them as appropriate.

 6.26 Dead and deactivated code [XYQ]